YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Ridging is different.
 Ridging is a raised line or band of tissue.
 Cobblestoning is another type of uneven surface where the skin around grafts looks bumpy, like small elevations and depressions.
 These are not the same as one or two pimples.

-When I examine a patient, I look at the pattern.
+The pattern matters.
 Folliculitis usually has separate inflamed points.
 A ridge has direction.
 Cobblestoning has texture.
 Scar tissue often feels firmer than ordinary skin irritation.

 Symptoms also help.
 Folliculitis may be tender, itchy, or have a small white head.
 A ridge may be less inflamed but more fixed.
 An infection may have spreading redness, warmth, pain, pus, swelling, or fever.